 - Non-food materials

 If you notice a foul smell in the bedroom coming from the water heater, the drain trap may be dry.
 Pour a couple of pitchers of hot water down the drain near the water heater; this should eliminate the odor in a few hours.
 A small amount of bleach may be added if the odor persists.

 In the apartments, the top outlet in the living room is wired to work with the light switch by the front door.
 The light switch has to be in the on position for the outlet to work.
 If the outlet in the bathroom next to the sink does not work, the ground fault breaker may need to be reset.
 To do this, push the red button.

 If you suspect that a breaker may have tripped, do not try to reset the breaker.
-Your RA or AC can help you.
-If they are not available, call Fix My Home 812-468-2176 to report the problem.
+Please call Fix My Home 812-468-2176 to report the problem.

 There are two types of HVAC units used in the campus apartments.
 O’Daniel North, O’Daniel South, and the McDonald West apartments have through-the-wall units.
 The controls are located on each unit.
 The McDonald East apartments use forced-air heat and air conditioning and the unit is operated by a thermostat located on the apartment wall.
 The residence halls use a central system for the entire building; each suite is controlled by a thermostat located in the common room of the suite.

 A chill water system is what supplies cooling to residence hall rooms.
 During the winter when the temperature is below 50 degrees, the cooling system is shut down.
 This can cause the temperature in suites to rise due to no cold water.
 If a suite gets too warm, residents may need to open a window to let some cool air in.
 If the suite is too cold, residents should send in a work order to have it checked.